CarolTeo11/Assignment-11.1/README.md

 ## Step 5: Evaluation

-The training and development MSE was plotted against the different models.
+A dataframe containing the training error (train_mse), development error (test_mse) and the explained variance is shown below.
+The model with the lowest training and development error was

 ## Step 6: Deployment

+After running the